People always ask me about equipment recommendations so here we go.

 Portable Recorder

 Portable recorder are handy if you are traveling.
 They are also the most reliable way to record your podcast.
-I did record direct to computer for years.
+I did record directly to a computer for years.
 Using a USB Microphone dictates that you record direct to the computer.
 In doing this, I’ve had my computer crash and I’ve lost a few episodes.
 I now record to a portable recorder.
-I use a Roland R-05 ($229), but I also like the Zoom H2n ($200), and the Zoom H4n ($269).
+I use a Zoom H5 in my studio.
+You can plug your microphone into without any adapters.

 Software